csswizardry/csswizardry.github.com/_posts/2012-12-06-my-git-workflow-for-inuit-css.md

 I’ve been putting _massive_ effort into learning a lot more about Git lately; I’ve been using it at work for over a year now, but only ever the more basic bits; `add`, `commit`, `push`.
 I’m now finally starting to feel like I ‘get’ Git; I don’t just go through the motions of ‘first I type this then I type this’, I actually get what and why I’m doing things, and it feels awesome.

 As such, the way I work on [inuit.css](http://inuitcss.com) is (just) starting to change massively.
-I’m writing up my workflow, not to sound all preachy about how awesome I am at Git because—believe me—I know _nothing_.
+I’m writing up my workflow, not to sound all preachy about how awesome I am at Git because — believe me — I know _nothing_.
 I’m writing it up in the hope that people can share improvements, modifications, alterations, disagreements or anything like that to keep me on this roll.

 The stuff I’ve learned thus far is thanks in no small part to the people I work with, to mention a notable few; [James Barwell](https://github.com/JamesBarwell), [Nick Payne](https://twitter.com/makeusabrew) and [Craig Andrews](https://twitter.com/craiga).
 There are likely more that I’ve forgotten, but these are the guys I pester the most!